sampollard/reduce-error/notes.md

-# Some notes on HPC
+# Some notes on Reduce Error
 ## Random number generation
 Consider `random` from the C `stdlib`.
 It returns a `long int` which is 32 bits.
 If you have a long int, then divide by